The Financial Reporting Update 2025

 Speaker: Professor Robert J Kirk – Consultant

-Major revisions have been published to FRS 102 and 105 with an introduction date from 1st January 2026.
+Major revisions to leasing and revenue recognition have been incorporated into FRS 102 and revenue recognition into FRS 105.
+These are taking effect from the 1st January 2026.
 This will impact the preparation of financial statements for all non-listed companies in Ireland.
 Some of the changes are fundamental (particularly on leasing) and this could impact the ability of companies to meet bank covenants.

-• How to account for modifications of existing leases
+- How to account for reassessments and modifications of existing leases

-The session will be of most interest to preparers of financial statements under FRS 102 as well as their auditors.
+The session will be of most interest to preparers of financial statements under FRS 102 and FRS 105 as well as their auditors

 The entry level subject would be at an intermediate level as delegates should have a reasonable understanding of the existing requirements in FRS 102 and 105.
 It also represents knowledge that all financial accountants need to know.